 It was claimed that some employees on zero-hour contracts were also forced to work unpaid overtime or risk being denied more hours in the future.
 There were even allegations of permanent contracts being offered in exchange for sexual favours.

 The report concluded that the retailer should carry out a wide-reaching independent review of the entire corporate governance practices at the company.
-It called for Sports Direct to review its board oversight and effectiveness, acquisition strategy and associated due diligence.
+It called for Sports Direct to review its board oversight and effectiveness, acquisition strategy, and associated due diligence.

 Sports Direct took a series of steps to address its problems.
-In its annual report, the business revealed that its staff are now able to give feedback online and flag issues of concern, workers at the retailer’s warehouse can now liaise with the managing director in monthly meetings and a new health and wellbeing service for staff has been launched.
+In its annual report, the business revealed that its staff are now able to give feedback online and flag issues of concern, workers at the retailer’s warehouse can now liaise with the management director in monthly meetings and a new health and wellbeing service for staff has been launched.

 Some have argued that the top-down culture at Sports Direct was a major cause of these failings and had Mike Ashley not had a stake in the business, changes might have been implemented before reaching such a critical stage.